 The European judicial cooperation in criminal matters, which is founded on the principles of mutual trust and mutual recognition15, is one dimension that is perceptibly affected by the dismantling of the judiciary's independence.
 The principle of mutual recognition introduced free movement for judgments and decisions in criminal matters, primarily on grounds of effectiveness in the fight against organised crime and terrorism in the EU.16 The cooperation in criminal matters presupposes autonomous and functioning national courts that are able to ensure the fundamental rights of individuals17, e.g. the right to an effective remedy and a fair trial in Article 47 of the EU Charter.
-The FD EAW, launched in June 2002, was the first mechanism applying the principle of mutual recognition in the European judicial cooperation.18 As an immediate response on the 9/11 attacks the
+The FD EAW, launched in June 2002, was the first mechanism applying the principle of mutual recognition in the European judicial cooperation in criminal matters, and likely still the most substantial result of the judicial cooperation.18 As an immediate response on the 9/11 attacks the